Aurora-Landing-Page/Backend/README.md

 ### /getApprovedTicketReceipts : GET
    - Nothing has to be encoded in the request
    - Only includes those payments which were for buying tickets
-   - Please note that the `number` property may not correctly reflect the number of tickets sold as group ticket purchases are counted as one irrespective of the number of tickets bought in that specific purchase
+   - `number` accurately reflects the number of actual tickets sold
    - The following additional fields are included in the response:
      ```
       {